|Nutritional Guidelines (per serving)|

 Looking for something different this year for your Thanksgiving dessert?
 Or have a vegan friend who really loves pumpkin spice flavors?
-Try this vegan pumpkin tofu cheesecake recipe!
-It is super quick to prepare (just blend a few simple ingredients together and bake) but is virtually guaranteed to impress your friends (and taste amazing!).
+Try this vegan pumpkin tofu cheesecake.
+It's quick to prepare—just blend a few simple ingredients together and bake—and guaranteed to impress your guests.

-Some vegan cheesecake recipes rely on tofu, and some rely on a dairy-free cream cheese substitute.
+Some vegan cheesecake recipes rely on tofu and others on a dairy-free cream cheese substitute.
 This easy and homemade pumpkin cheesecake recipe uses a bit of both, along with canned pumpkin, sugar, and plenty of aromatic and savory fall spices, including ginger, nutmeg and cinnamon.
-For the crust, you can use a homemade vegan graham cracker crust, or, for something a little different and extra crunchy, try this easy vegan granola pie crust recipe.
+For the crust, you can use a homemade vegan graham cracker crust, or for something a little different and extra crunchy, try this easy vegan granola pie crust recipe.

-- 1 8 oz. container Tofutti vegan cream cheese
+- 1 (8-ounce) container Tofutti vegan cream cheese

 - 1 cup canned pumpkin